Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in East Maitland - Metford, placing the area among the bottom 25% of areas assessed nationally

 East Maitland - Metford has seen approximately 30 dwelling approvals per year over the past five financial years, totalling 153 homes.
-In FY26, 10 approvals have been recorded so far.
-On average, 0.3 people moved to the area annually for each dwelling built between FY21 and FY25, indicating supply meeting or exceeding demand.
-The average construction cost of new homes is $340,000.
+As of FY26, 16 approvals have been recorded.
+On average, 0.3 people have moved to the area for each dwelling built between FY21 and FY25.
+This suggests supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.

-Future projections suggest East Maitland - Metford will add 2,374 residents by 2041.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.
+The area has an estimated 581 people per dwelling approval, indicating its quiet, low activity development environment.
+Future projections suggest East Maitland - Metford will add 2,374 residents by 2041 (based on the latest AreaSearch quarterly estimate).
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development